 Our results have several important implications for readability research and applications.
 First, they provide empirical evidence for the drawbacks of existing readability methodologies in capturing the real-time experience of readers with texts, and call for caution in the adoption of existing methods in high-stakes settings.
-This empirical evidence reflects both conceptual and practical limitations of these approaches in quantifying readability, which we discuss below.
+This empirical evidence reflects both conceptual and practical limitations of reading comprehension and human annotation approaches for quantifying readability, which we discuss below.

 While comprehension ease is indeed central to readability, its practical assessments have a number of limitations.
-First, comprehension scores depend not only on the difficulty of the text but also on the difficulty of the reading comprehension questions, which typically differ when comparing the readability levels of different texts.
+First, comprehension scores depend not only on the difficulty of the text, but also on the difficulty of the reading comprehension questions.
+This issue is further exacerbated when comparing the readability levels of different texts using different questions.
 Further, with a limited number of questions, it is impossible to probe reading comprehension exhaustively, and highly challenging to do so reliably.
 Fundamentally, it is a measure that cannot fully account for readability: differences in reading and comprehension ease do not have to lead to differences in reading comprehension performance, and vice versa, differences in reading comprehension performance do not necessarily stem from differences in text readability.
-Indeed, several studies found that substantial reading ease differences in adult L1 speakers, translate to negligible differences in reading comprehension performance \cite{vajjala2019understanding,gruteke-klein-etal-2025-simplification}.
+Indeed, several studies found that substantial reading ease differences in adult L1 speakers translate to negligible differences in reading comprehension performance \citep{vajjala2019understanding,starc2020,gruteke-klein-etal-2025-simplification}.